jschmuec/bitemp.ts/src/README.md

 Details
 ===

 The database is represented by a map that stores JSON data elements.
 This allows to run the code in memory on a developer machine and simplifies it sginficantly.
 Queries are just simple filters.
+This can easily be replaced by MongoDB as a data store and query engine.

 Limitations
 ===